Are you pregnant and have SI joint pain?

 One last thing.

-If any exercise causes you ANY level of pain or discomfort, stop doing it immediately.
+If any of these exercises cause you ANY pain or discomfort, stop doing them immediately.

 Alright, let’s get to the movements.